potatolain/nesnet/demos/character-movement/README.md

 finished installing, type `npm start` to get the process running.
 From that point you will be able to access it in your browser at http://localhost:3000.

-To make the Rom connect to your server, you will need to change the URL in `world.c` to contain the IP of your computer.
+To make the rom connect to your server, you will need to change the URL in `world.c` to contain the IP of your computer.
 On startup, the server will list all addresses it knows it is listening on.
 One of these should work - it will often be the one starting with 192.168.1.
 You will have to be connected to the same router as your NES, unless you host this on the internet.